RaT0M/sar-pre-processing/docs/04_Prior_preprocessing.rst

     + 0.1° - 1 Day  Gridded,
     + 60°N-60°S,
     + April 2015 to present
-    + 4 Months (research / final run)
+    + delay 4 Months (research / final run)

 Weather Radar Data
 ...................
-For very high spatial and temporal resolution data to be used in the prior engine weather radar systems are a very good source.
-So far, the usage of *RADOLAN's* precipitation data from 'Deutsche Wetterdienst' (DWD) is implemented, which is retrieved from a combination of weather radar data and *in-situ* precipitation measurements.
+For very high spatial and temporal resolution precipitation data to be used in the prior engine, weather radar systems are a very good source.
+So far, the usage of *RADOLAN* precipitation data from 'Deutsche Wetterdienst' (DWD) is implemented, in detail the *RADOLAN RW* product, which is retrieved from a combination of weather radar data and *in-situ* precipitation measurements :cite:`Bartels2004`.

 The utilized product provides hourly precipitation amounts with a resolution of 0.1 mm and a spatial resolution of 1 km².
-The data is available in near real time within 30 minutes for the area of Germany [#]_.
-This will possibly eventually be substituted by *EUMETSAT* *OPERA* data [#]_.
+The data is available in near real time within 30 minutes for the area of Germany.
+This will possibly eventually be substituted by *EUMETSAT* *OPERA* data :cite:`Opera2014`.